 When your camera is in automatic mode, it will try its best to take the sharpest photo in the best exposure possible for the situation you are shooting in.
-This is fine, but the camera cannot read your intentions and know exactly what you want at that moment.
-If you have seen some interesting and creative photography from other amateurs or photo enthusiasts and want to reach that level of shooting, then you must get into manual mode and understand how to tell your DSLR exactly what you want it to do in order to achieve this level of photography yourself.
+You must get into manual mode and understand how to tell your DSLR exactly what you want it to do in order to achieve this level of photography yourself.

 All DSLR cameras and some point-and-shoot cameras use the same basic technology when it comes to taking photographs; aperture, shutter speed, and ISO.
-But the setting parameters may vary between makes and models.
 The settings may not all be in the same area on each digital camera body, even within the same brand.

-How to Change the Shutter Speed on a Canon
+How to Change Shutter Speed Settings on a Canon

-The Rebel series from Canon is one of the most popular models for amateurs and enthusiasts.
-Some of the models, like the t3i, t5, and t6, are great entry-level cameras that provide access to professional-level photography.
+The Canon Rebel series is a great entry-level camera that provides access to professional-level photography.
 Canon has TV mode (Time Value) which lets you adjust only the shutter speed.
 The camera will automatically choose the aperture and ISO depending on the shutter speed you decide.